AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Designs/Prototype1_Assembly.md

 | | Saint Gobain part number | Inner Diameter | Outer diameter | Wall thickness | Minimum bend radius | Max working pressure at 73F | Max working pressure at 160F |
 |:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|
 | TYGON SE 200 tubing | AJD00012 | 3/16" | 5/16" | 1/16" | 1 1/2" | 75 psi | 38 psi |

+Effluent tubing is measured to have a length of approximately 240cm.
+The distance between the top of the reactor and the table is 221cm, and more length was added in case the height of the reactor needs to be increased.
+The tubing was secured to a light so that the minimum bend radius was greater than 1.5".